cozymos/mini-moving-map/README.md

 - Built-in test mode with mock data from config.json, skipping API calls
 - Runnable on both browser console and Node.js CLI via `npm test`
 - Append `?test=true` to the URL to auto-run tests on-browser

+### Q&A
+You can ask a LLM to read this source code and answer most questions about this project.
+For example, try pasting these prompts directly into ChatGPT:
+- In the GitHub public repo `cozymos/mini-moving-map`, can you show me how to install and run it on the same PC that runs MSFS, starting with step-by-step how to generate a Google API key.
+- The README of cozymos/mini-moving-map is too complex.
+Please describe, in simple steps in plain language, how a non-technical person can open and use the app on an Oculus headset.
+Ask me questions to help fill gaps.
+- Review the source code of https://github.com/cozymos/mini-moving-map — is it safe to enter my OpenAI API key in the browser?
+Does the repo send my API keys anywhere?
+- Look into the codebase of cozymos/mini-moving-map to find out what does search_stations() do?
+Why doesn’t my radio stream start when pressing Play?
+Can you make it open a station automatically when loading the app?